criccomini/ezdb/README.md

 ### Building EZDB

-Building EZDB is built with Maven:
+EZDB is built with Maven:

     mvn clean package